argumentcomputer/zk-light-clients/README.md

-## ZK Light Clients
+## zk Light Clients

-This repository contains implementation for Light Clients leveraging [Sphinx](https://github.com/argumentcomputer/sphinx) to keep its development under the radar.
+This repository contains the implementation for Light Clients leveraging [Sphinx](https://github.com/argumentcomputer/sphinx).

-Once Sphinx is deemed ready for public release, the code contained in this repository should be publicly released as well.

 For more information about each Light Client, refer to their respective folder.